Dantelo04/expo-template-app/README.md

    - Restart the development server after adding environment variables
    - Check that `EXPO_PUBLIC_` prefix is used for client-side variables

-2. **Database connection issues**
-   - Verify PostgreSQL is running
-   - Check your `DB_URL` format
-   - Ensure the database exists and is accessible

-3. **Authentication not working**
+2. **Authentication not working**
-   - Verify `EXPO_PUBLIC_BETTER_AUTH_URL` is correct
+   - Verify `EXPO_PUBLIC_BETTER_AUTH_URL` is correct and points to your backend
-   - Check that the Better Auth server is running
+   - Check that the external Better Auth server is running and accessible
-   - Ensure database migrations have been applied
-   - **Important**: Use ngrok URL for secure tunneling when testing on physical devices
+   - Ensure the backend is properly configured with Google OAuth credentials

-4. **Google OAuth not working**
+3. **Google OAuth not working**
-   - Verify `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` are set correctly
+   - Verify that your backend has `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` configured
-   - Check that Google OAuth redirect URIs are configured properly
+   - Check that Google OAuth redirect URIs are configured properly in Google Cloud Console
-   - Ensure the ngrok URL is added to Google Cloud Console redirect URIs
-   - Verify the OAuth consent screen is configured correctly
+   - Ensure the OAuth consent screen is configured correctly

-5. **ngrok connection issues**
-   - Ensure ngrok is running on the correct port
+4. **Session management issues**
-   - Check that the ngrok URL is accessible
+   - Check that the SessionProvider is wrapping your app correctly
-   - Update both `.env` file and Google Cloud Console with the new ngrok URL
-   - Restart the development server after changing ngrok URL

-### ngrok Tips

-- ngrok URLs change each time you restart ngrok (unless you have a paid account)
-- Always update both your `.env` file and Google Cloud Console when ngrok URL changes
-- Use `ngrok http 8081 --host-header=localhost:8081` if you encounter host header issues
-- Consider using ngrok's reserved domains for consistent URLs (paid feature)
+   - Verify that the auth client is properly configured
+   - Ensure SecureStore is working on your target platform

 ## Contributing